BMCV/SuperDSM/docs/source/batch_processing.rst

        "overlay_pathpattern": "overlays/dna-%d.png",
        "file_ids": [1,2,3,4,5,6,7,8,9,10],

-       config: {
+       "config": {
        }
    }

 The meaning of the different settings is the follows:

 ``runnable``
     Marks this task as runnable (or not runnable).
 If set to ``false``, the specification will be treated as a template for derived tasks.
 Derived tasks are placed in sub-folders and inherit the specification of the parent task.
+This is useful, for example, if you want to try out different hyperparameters.
+The batch system automatically picks up intermediate results of parent tasks to speed up the computations of derived tasks.

 ``num_cpus``
     The number of processes which is to be used simultaneously (in parallel).